 The Heartbleed bug is a recently disclosed vulnerability in the commonly used OpenSSL cryptographic technology.
-The flaw makes it possible to steal the information supposedly protected by the SSL/TLS encryption.
-SSL/TLS encryption is used for communication security and privacy over the Internet across a variety of applications including email, instant messaging and many virtual private networks (VPNs).
+The flaw makes it possible to steal the information supposedly protected by the SSL/TLS encryption, which is used for communication security and privacy on the Internet, across a variety of applications including email, instant messaging, and many virtual private networks (VPNs).

 Perfect Forward Security Should Minimize Potential Damage